Azure/azure-sdk/docs/rust/introduction.md

 }
 ```

-{% include requirement/MAY id="rust-model-names-rename" %} rename fields using the `#[serde]` attribute if necessary; however, this does not scale well for generated code.
+{% include requirement/MUSTNOT id="rust-model-names-rename" %} rename fields using the `#[serde]` attribute or by other means.
+All model changes must only be done in TypeSpec.

+##### Builders {#rust-builders}

+Builders are an idiomatic pattern in Rust, such as the [typestate builder pattern][rust-lang-typestate] that can help guide developers into constructing a valid type variants.

+{% include requirement/MAY id="rust-builders-support" %} implement builders for special cases e.g., URI builders.

+{% include requirement/MAY id="rust-builders-self" %} borrow or consume `self` in `with_` setter methods.

+{% include requirement/MUST id="rust-builders-return" %} return an owned value from the final `build()` method.

 #### Enumerations {#rust-enums}